Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Details on Pathway Representation and Model

 \texttt{H, He, Li, Be, B, C, N, O, F, Ne, Na, Mg, Al, Si, P, S, Cl, Ar, K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Br, Kr, Rb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sb, Te, I, Xe, Cs, Ba, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au, Hg, Tl, Pb, Bi, Po, At, Rn, Fr, Ra, Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No, Lr, Rf, Db, Sg, Bh, Hs, Mt, Ds, Rg, Cn, Nh, Fl, Mc, Lv, Ts, Og, b, c, n, o, s, p, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, [, ], (, ), ., =, \#, -, +, \textbackslash, /, :, \texttildelow, @, ?, >, *, \$, \%}

 The input target molecules are also encoded using the above tokens.

-We provide examples of $\bm{p}$ in the CoR notation.
-An example synthetic pathway of \texttt{CN(CCNC(=O)CC1} \\ \texttt{CCC2(CC1)CCC2O)C(=O)c1cccc2ncnn12} (the middle one in Figure~\ref{fig:recon_mol}) is as follows:
+We provide examples of $\bm{p}$ in the bidirectional notation.
+An example synthetic pathway of \texttt{[N-]=[N+]=NCC1C[N+](C(=O)C(CC(=O)O)C2CCCO2)=C(N)N1c1cccc(F)c1} (the target molecule of Figure~\ref{fig:example1}) is as follows: